 You found a job for which you absolutely must apply.
-Whether it’s the job you’ve always wanted or the job you need to keep the lights on, you want this one like you’ve never wanted anything else.
+Whether it’s the role you’ve always wanted or the one you need to keep the lights on, you want this like you’ve never wanted anything else.
 Your first step is to write a killer cover letter.

 But you have to play it cool.
-Coming across too desperate could sound a death knell.
-After all, the applicant screening process is a lot like dating.
-Confidence is far more appealing than someone screaming, “Pick me, pick me, please!”
+Coming across as too desperate could sound a death knell for your candidacy.
+The applicant screening process is a lot like dating — confidence is far more appealing than someone screaming, “Pick me, pick me, please!”
 So when writing your cover letter, keep these five tips in mind:

 Also on Mediabistro